StrombergNLP/strombergnlp/content/project/onlineharms/funding.md

 verification.
 We identify multi-linguality as a scaling bottleneck in automated fact checking, and select fact verification as the route toward addressing propaganda and misinformation.

+## Multi-Stance

+*ITU Computer Science - internal, $43,000 USD, 2019-2020*

+While many pieces of misinformation can be spotted through their origin or comparison with an external source, emerging and fringe information is harder to ground and verify.
+This means that not all emerging claims can be checked, leading to a gap where misinformation and manipulation may exist undisturbed.
+This gap should be addressed.